-A wired connection is generally more reliable and faster, although you will hardly be facing any problems with a wireless one if you are relatively close to the router and there are no walls separating you from it.
+A wired connection is generally more reliable and faster.
+However, you will hardly be facing any problems with a wireless one if you are relatively close to the router, and no walls separate you from it.

 Type of Internet Connection

-The majority of the world is connected to the Internet via one of the following technologies:
+Most of the world connects to the Internet via one of the following technologies:

-- Coaxial cable – A coaxial cable is what we commonly refer to when talking about “cable TV”.
+- Coaxial cable – A coaxial cable is what we commonly refer to when we talk about “cable TV.”
 These usually offer much faster and more stable speeds than DSL connections, although the speeds and the quality of the service can vary from ISP to ISP.

-- Fiber optic cable – These cables use light to transmit data, making them the fastest and most stable means of connection.
-Unfortunately, fiber optic coverage is not nearly as extensive as other connection types.
+- Fiber optic cable – These cables use light to transmit data, making them the fastest and most reliable means of connection.
+Unfortunately, fiber optic coverage is not as extensive as other connection types.

-- Satellite – As the name implies, connection with the Internet is established via an orbiting satellite by using an antenna.
-The primary advantage of a satellite connection is that it is not limited by ground infrastructure, but it is also more expensive, has lower speeds, and tends to suffer from latency and stability issues.
+- Satellite – As the name implies, connection with the Internet is established via an orbiting satellite that uses an antenna.
+The primary advantage of a satellite connection is that it is not limited by ground infrastructure.
+Still, it is more expensive, has lower speeds, and tends to suffer from latency and stability issues.

-- Mobile network – Another type of wireless connection, it allows the user access to the Internet via a mobile network, as the name implies.
+- Mobile network – Another type of wireless connection allows the user to access the Internet via a mobile network.
 Unfortunately, these have a poor price-speed ratio and can also suffer from stability issues based on network coverage.

-With all that said, it is highly recommended to go with either fiber optic, coaxial, or DSL if you want a stable and uninterrupted connection.
+With all that said, we highly recommended you choose either fiber optic, coaxial, or DSL if you’re looking for a stable and uninterrupted connection.

-However, keep in mind that while coaxial is better than DSL, and fiber is better than either of them, that is merely “on paper”.
-In reality, a DSL ISP in your area could be offering a faster and more stable connection than their competitors relying on coaxial cables.
+However, keep in mind that while coaxial is better than DSL, and fiber is better than either of them, this is merely theoretical.
+In reality, a DSL ISP in your area could be offering a faster and more stable connection than their rivals relying on coaxial cables.
 As such, make sure to conduct some local research before making your choice.

 Naturally, the farther away the server is from you, the higher your latency will be.
 This can further be affected by the quality of the host’s connection, which can sometimes be a problem for peer-hosted multiplayer games.

-All in all, the lower the latency is, the better.
-However, it shouldn’t be higher than 150ms lest you and other players are bound to experience noticeable lag.
+All in all, the lower the latency, the better.
+However, it shouldn’t be higher than 150ms; otherwise, you and other players will experience a horrible lag.